TrisPatt/heritage-housing-predictive-analytics/README.md

 Newer properties tend to attract higher sale prices, reflecting a preference for newer construction.

 Validation Plan:
-Use scatterplots to visualize the relationship between sale price and YearBuilt.
+Use scatterplots to visualise the relationship between sale price and YearBuilt.
 Compute correlation coefficients to assess the strength and direction of the relationship.
 Group properties by decade and calculate average sale prices to observe trends over time.